 Financing medical school is an aspect which you need to consider while applying to medical school.
 I have always believed that the educational rewards of medicine far outweigh the cost, so view your education and training as an investment into your future.
-Please do not let the numbers deter you from applying because there are always sources of money available.
+Please do not let the numbers deter you from applying because there are always sources of money available if you are serious about getting into medical school and becoming a doctor.

 But if you are planning on attending medical school, here are some facts to keep in mind.
-The median educational debt of medical school graduates is $140,000 and the mean educational debt of medical school graduates is $139,517.
-Thus, medical school is not cheap, but always remember you have a very rewarding career inclusive of the compensation to repay any debt incurred.
+The mean educational debt of medical school graduates is $196,520.

 Here is a table showing how medical school matriculants plan on financing their education.
 I have listed the money sources in percentages to put everything into perspective.